mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 ## Section 5

-January 30, 2023.  “… I mean, I was a little surprised that he wanted to go on a date with me,” I said.
+January 30, 2023.  “...I mean, I was a little surprised that he wanted to go on a date with me,” I said.
 I told Gyuna about Connor and how he said he wanted some space.
 “He said he still wasn't down to go on dates before I met him in person.
 Maybe he feels like he’s going to take things too far and wants some space in order to calm down.
 But I don't know!
 I'm kind of scared.
 He's the first person where I've felt like I have no interest in dating anyone else.
 That didn't even happen with Kent or Sam."

 “Dang, why are you so invested in him so quickly?” she responded.